-Depending on your specific needs, you may want to implement some extra features such as managing editorial flow, improving content organization or adding some bling to author profiles.
+Depending on your specific needs, you may want to implement some extra features such as managing editorial flow, improving content organization, or adding some bling to author profiles.

 Looking to allow anyone (or almost anyone) to post content to your site?
 User Submitted posts will allow folks to post content via a form on the front end.
-Just add a Shortcode to a page, post or widget and the form will appear in the appropriate place.
+Just add a Shortcode to a page, post, or widget, and the form will appear in the appropriate place.

 Edit Author Slug will give you some control over one of the more annoying aspects of a multi-author site.
 By default, WordPress will create a Permalink for each author like this:

-The plugin will allow you to change that Permalink to something of your choosing, such as:
+The plugin will allow you to change that Permalink to something of your choosing, such as

 http://www.yoursite.com/staff/john-doe/.
 You can even change Permalinks based on the user’s role.
-It’s a little thing, but handy nonetheless.
+It’s a little thing but handy nonetheless.

 Meks Smart Author Widget can automatically detect the author of a post and display their profile in a WordPress widget.
-Alternately, the widget can be shown only on specific single post or archive templates.
+Alternately, the widget can be shown only on specific single posts or archive templates.

 Options include the ability to size the author’s avatar to your custom specifications and replace the widget’s name with the name of the current author being displayed.

-Editorial Calendar is one of the more popular plugins in its category – and for good reason.
+Editorial Calendar is one of the more popular plugins in its category – and for a good reason.
 It brings some sanity to scheduling upcoming posts by displaying everything in a handy calendar format.

-Everything is drag-and-drop, so you can switch posts around, edit them and more – all from one screen.
+Everything is drag-and-drop, so you can switch posts around, edit them, and more – all from one screen.

 Post Status Notifications improves the situation by sending out email notifications to administrators when a new draft post has been added.
 Authors can also be notified when their post is published.

-There are also options for showing or hiding specific users or groups, displaying individual users (with or without names and bios) and the ability to paginate your author list.
+There are also options for showing or hiding specific users or groups, displaying individual users (with or without names and bios), and the ability to paginate your author list.